nyxxxie/serenity/CONTRIBUTING.md

   * Investigate/fix low complexity bugs
   * Implement approved feature requests

-Spade also supports sphinx documentation generation, which you may find useful.
-To build documentation, simply execute `python setup.py build_sphinx`.

 ## Feature requests
 If you have an idea for a feature you would like to see in spade or would like to implement, submit an issue.
 Approved feature requests will be given the